 - A dream isn’t a business.
 Lots of people have good ideas.
 Some people even have great ones — ones that make people want to get involved right away.
 Benton MacKaye’s idea for a super trail did just that.
 But he struggled with just how to make the Trail come to life for a reason that still plagues start-ups today.

 - Communication is essential.
 Avery was a workaholic.
 No detail regarding the Trail escaped his grasp.
 Left to his own, he commandeered the task with little oversight.
 In fact, he ensured that he would have the final say on practically every decision.
-He was prone to rage against people or institutions that differed with him.
+He was prone to rage against people or institutions that differed from him.
 And during the whole period he presided over the building of the Trail, he rarely communicated with Benton MacKaye.
 At the same time, MacKaye had infrequent contact with his friends in the trail community.
-He may have assumed that because he came up with the idea for the Trail that he would always enjoy the support of friends that had been with him from the beginning.
+He may have assumed that because he came up with the idea for the Trail he would always enjoy the support of the friends that stood with him from the start.
 The assumption proved correct.
-However, because Avery was the day-to-day heart and soul of the project and had built a strong supporting cast, he ultimately prevailed in a set of events that led Benton MacKaye to leave the movement he started more than a dozen years before.
+However, because Avery was the day-to-day heart and soul of the project and had built a strong supporting cast, he ultimately prevailed in a set of events that led Benton MacKaye to leave the movement he had started more than a dozen years before.